 GSA issues every TTS employee a badge, laptop, and phone.
-Your MacBook should be ready before your first day, but your phone may not be.
-The Operations Team submits phone requests to IT on your behalf, and you’ll receive a confirmation email within a few weeks when your phone is ready for pickup.
+Your laptop should be ready before your first day, but your phone may not be.

 Encrypt all portable media that will connect to any TTS system.
 You can apply FileVault encryption to removable USB drives and external hard drives by right-clicking the drive on your desktop and clicking Encrypt.
 You must choose a strong password you can remember, as your drive will require the password to mount and retrieve data once encrypted.